internet4000/find/docs/development.md

 redirect to the final page requested by the user.

-Also, as a utility for "other internet protocols", Find tries to "polyfill" different protocols with a "proxy".
+Also, as a utility for "other internet protocols", Find tries to "polyfill" different protocols with a "proxy/gateway".

 `gopher://gopher.floodgap.com`
 `gemini://kennedy.gemi.dev`